Jack Antonoff: Lorde

 In 2017, Antonoff co-wrote and produced Lorde's Melodrama which was released in June.
-USAToday described it as "the best pop album of 2017 so far".
-Rolling Stones praises Antonoff's production specifically, noting that he uses "empty space to spectacular effect, [as] the arrangements veer from stark clarity to delirium."
+USA Today described it as "the best pop album of 2017 so far".
+Rolling Stone praised Antonoff's production specifically, noting his use of "empty space to spectacular effect, [as] the arrangements veer from stark clarity to delirium."
 In support of the album, Antonoff appeared in the music video for its lead single, "Green Light".
 He then performed "Liability" alongside Lorde on Saturday Night Live.
 The album also received a nomination for the 2018 Grammy Award for Album of the Year.
 Beginning from 2018 until 2021, Antonoff co-wrote, produced, and performed on Lorde's third album Solar Power.
+However, Antonoff did not participate in Lorde's 2025 album Virgin.
+In a Rolling Stone interview, she said she is “very vibes-based” and that she “just has to trust when my intuition says to keep moving.”

 Love, Simon

 In 2018, Antonoff produced the soundtrack for the 20th Century Fox romantic comedy-drama film Love, Simon.
 Bleachers also contributed four songs.
 On working on the ground-breaking film, the first major studio picture to focus on a gay teenager, Antonoff said "I believe Love, Simon is pivotal, a major step for a new generation" and added that he was "honored" that "genius" director Greg Berlanti asked him to work on the soundtrack.
 He also said he was "very lucky to be a part of [Love, Simon]" and "loved every moment of making this soundtrack" after stating he was "beyond blown away" by the response to the film and soundtrack.